 Masuzushi: Toyama’s Trout Sushi Wrapped in Bamboo Leaves

-Accordingly, when I went shopping at a supermarket near my house yesterday, a wider variety of foods than usual, like assorted dishes and Niigata’s neighboring prefectures’ specialties, were being sold.
+Accordingly, yesterday when I went shopping at my go-to supermarket, a wider variety of foods than usual were being sold, which included assorted dishes and Niigata’s neighboring prefectures’ specialties.

-Out of those, at that time, I grabbed this Toyama’s specialty sushi “Masuzushi (ます寿司)” for lunch.
-By the way, Toyama is one of the neighboring prefectures of Niigata where I live.
+Out of those, at that time, I grabbed this Toyama Prefecture’s local sushi “Masuzushi (ます寿司)” for lunch.

 Masuzushi Bento (鱒寿司弁当)

-Generally, Masuzushi has a thin round shape, and is famous as a local “Ekiben (駅弁)” bento (boxed meal) of Toyama in Japan.
+In general, with a thin round shape, Masuzushi is known as a local “Ekiben (駅弁)” bento (boxed meal) of Toyama.

 When you remove the wooden lid of the Masuzushi bento, as shown above, folded bamboo leaves appear.

-Further, when you unfold the bamboo leaves, you can see the Toyama’s trout sushi is a single round piece of sushi wrapped in bamboo leaves.
+Further, when you unfold the leaves, you can see the trout sushi is a single round piece of sushi wrapped in bamboo leaves.

 Thus, before eating, we usually cut the sushi into bite-size pieces.

-Seasoned mainly with vinegar, Masuzushi can be eaten as it is, and some Japanese people like to eat the trout sushi with soy sauce, like usual sushi.
+Seasoned mainly with vinegar, Masuzushi can be eaten as it is, but some people like to eat the trout sushi with soy sauce, like ordinary sushi.

-Based on the ingredient list of the Masuzushi I bought this time, the Toyama’s regional specialty mainly consists of rice, trout, vinegar seasoning, salt, and amino acids.
+Based on the ingredient list, the Masuzushi I bought this time mainly consists of rice, trout, vinegar seasoning, salt, and amino acids.

 Where to Buy

-In Japan, Masuzushi is famous nationwide as a souvenir of Toyama, so it is widely available at train stations, supermarkets, convenience stores, and souvenir shops in the prefecture.
-It is also sold on trains locally.
+Masuzushi is famous nationwide as a souvenir of Toyama, so it is widely available at train stations, supermarkets, convenience stores, and souvenir shops in the prefecture, where the sushi is also sold on trains.